 - It loves a wok.
 Wok cooking or stir-fry is an exercise in high-temperature intensity.
 Which can be hard on oils, and you end up having the oils break down, and not in a good way.
 I don't like using highly refined oils, the ones that are highly-processed, even though they advertise high smoke points.
 So, ghee is a good option, as long as it works for the flavors you are cooking.
 I don't think it works alongside soy sauce, for example, but I'll often use my wok to knock out a quick vegetable stir-fry, that is more California in spirit - a little oil, salt, lemon zest, vegetables - and ghee works great.
 Another alternative is extra-virgin coconut oil.
 It likes the wok too.

-- Lastly, one for the die-hards.
-Some say the best ghee comes from homemade butter.
+- Some say the best ghee comes from homemade butter.
 Meaning, you first make butter from fresh cream, and then you set sights on turning that butter into delicious ghee.
 The extra step certainly turns a relatively easy endeavor into something more ambitious, but I thought I'd mention it for those of you who are up for a more extensive challenge.
 That doesn't phase you?
 There are also examples of ghee made from water buffalo milk, and sheep's milk.
 I'm not sure I could cite a goat's milk example, but I'm sure that exists as well.
 A cook I spoke with in Rajasthan told me ghee tastes different in India, in part, because they use butter that has been cultured before proceeding, also the diet of the livestock there varies, and in turn the milk reflects this.
 Cultured butter is relatively easy to come by, so you can experiment with cultured vs. uncultured if you like.

 Other Uses for Ghee